Remember when Muscle Food Magazine voted Ely as the third worst first foodie hot spot in the UK? I do. In fact, I wrote a rebuttal about it here.

-Even if you believe their poorly researched and questionable ways of measuring what constitutes a foodie hotspot, this was back in 2022.
-A lot has changed since this and all I can say is that Ely is now BOOMING!
+Even if you believe their poorly researched and questionable ways of measuring what constitutes a foodie hotspot, this was all the way back in 2022 and a lot has changed since then.
+All I can say is that Ely is now BOOMING!

 Lets take a look at why Ely (in my opinion) is a real foodie hub.